 Wordsworth, along with his good friend Coleridge, were considered key players of the Romantic movement.
 Other Romantic poets include Blake, Keats, Byron and Shelley.

-There is a dreamlike quality to the language used in this extract, helping to convey the sense of a memory, viewed hazily across the years.
+There is a dreamlike quality to the language used in The Prelude, helping to convey the sense of a memory, viewed hazily across the years.
 The ‘small circles glittering idly in the moon’, the ‘sparkling light’ and the ‘elfin pinnace’ in the first section of the poem have an ethereal tone.
 There is a lot of sibilance here, too, adding to the feeling that it is a hushed experience.
 Wordsworth uses a simile to describe the grace of his boat: it is ‘like a swan’, and this image is one of peace and natural beauty.

 However, this pleasant, dream-like quality changes with the sight of the ‘huge peak’ – as if the experience turns into a nightmare which is almost gothic in tone.
 The repetition of ‘huge’ here emphasises how overwhelming the sight is for Wordsworth, and the repetition in ‘I struck and struck again’ indicates a rising panic as he tries to escape.
 The poet personifies the mountain, adding to its nightmarish quality.
 It ‘upreared its head’ and seems to move towards him ‘like a living thing’; it becomes the poet’s antagonist.